-For PhilJets, 2017 was a year marked by bustling growth – propelling the company from being a daring up-and-comer to a trusted name in the aviation industry.
+For PhilJets, 2017 was a year marked by bustling growth – propelling the company from being a daring up-and-comer to a trusted name in the aviation industry, notably for charter service.

 The entry of a new year is often regarded as a mark of a fresh start.
 But it is also an opportunity to look back at the accomplishments and milestones that were reached in the year that just ended.
-Marking its fourth year since it was founded in 2013, PhilJets made a number of noteworthy moves in 2017 in order to solidify their bid to become the leading aerospace company in the Philippines, including hiring highly-qualified staff members, launching new services and acquiring new units to join their fast-expanding fleet.
+Marking its fourth year since it was founded in 2013, PhilJets made a number of noteworthy moves in 2017 in order to solidify their bid to become the leading aerospace company and charter service in the Philippines, including hiring highly-qualified staff members, launching new services and acquiring new units to join their fast-expanding fleet of charter service.

 Another business jet, in the form of a Bombardier Challenger 350, was added to the fleet the following month.
 Being the best-selling business jet platform of the last decade1, the Challenger 350 aircraft has a proven reputation for excellence worldwide.

-Given that PhilJets operates both business jets and helicopters, the company also made sure that their helicopter fleet was reinforced.
+Given that PhilJets operates both business jets and helikopter, the company also made sure that their helicopter fleet was reinforced.
 In May of last year, a Bell 407 GX was added to PhilJets’ aircraft line-up.
-The Bell 407 GX is a versatile multi-role aircraft that can be used for medical emergency transport, touristic sightseeing, charter services, aerial photography and corporate transport, among others.2
+The Bell 407 GX is a versatile multi-role aircraft that can be used for medical emergency transport, touristic sightseeing, charter service, aerial photography and corporate transport, among others.2

 As the saying goes, it is not how you start, it is how you finish.
 But why not have a good start and a good finish if you can have them both?
 Towards the end of the year 2017, PhilJets stepped on the gas pedal when it comes to aircraft acquisitions and management.
 In November, another Cessna Citation XLS+ joined the fray, pairing up with the Citation XLS+ that was added earlier in the year.
 The Cessna Citation XLS+ is known for its comfort and efficiency because it is a midsized jet built with features usually found only in large, commercial aircrafts.
 3

 Another welcome addition to the PhilJets helicopter fleet came in December 2017.
-The company took an Airbus H145 under management, ending the year with a bang.
-The Airbus’ H145 is a highly advanced aircraft; being the latest member of Airbus’4-tonne-class twin-engine rotorcraft, it is especially suited for law enforcement and emergency medical transport operations.
+The company took an Airbus H145 helicoptere under management, ending the year with a bang.
+The Airbus’ H145 is a highly advanced aircraft; being the latest member of Airbus’4-tonne-class twin-engine rotorcraft, it is especially suited for law enforcement and helicopter rescue or emergency medical transport operations.
 4

 The growth that PhilJets registered in the past year was not limited to fleet increase.
 In order to respond to the company’s growth, the workforce was also augmented with highly-qualified personnel.
 A total of five new pilots became a part of the PhilJets family, while 16 new staff members were hired to showcase their expertise in different departments in the company.
 The new hires bumped up PhilJets’ total employees to 60, all of which are driven and passionate individuals that will lead the company to greater heights in the coming years.